F-Plugins/RestoreInventory/README.md

 This plugin allows you to restore players inventories after die with ui and commands

-You can choose to restore the last 3 invetories of a player
+You can choose to restore the last 3 inventories of a player

 If you need help join the discord and write in the support channel !